GerHobbelt/owemdjee/README.md

     - **horsejs** [📁](./horsejs) [🌐](https://github.com/GerHobbelt/horsejs) -- a framework similar to Electron.
 Unlike Electron, it has no built-in Node.js, but directly uses C++ to provide most of Electron's capabilities, such as accessing files using JavaScript, opening dialog boxes, creating new windows, etc. Since there is no Node.js, HorseJs runs faster, uses less memory, and is more stable.
     - **neutralinoJS** [📁](./neutralinoJS) [🌐](https://github.com/GerHobbelt/neutralinojs) -- a lightweight and portable desktop application development framework.
 It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
 Neutralinojs offers a lightweight SDK which is an alternative for Electron and NW.js.
 Neutralinojs doesn't bundle Chromium and uses the existing web browser library in the operating system.
 Neutralinojs implements a WebSocket connection for native operations and embeds a static web server to serve the web content.
 Also, it offers a built-in [JavaScript client library](https://github.com/neutralinojs/neutralino.js) for developers.
     - **neutralinoJS-CLI** [📁](./neutralinoJS-CLI) [🌐](https://github.com/GerHobbelt/neutralinojs-cli) -- The official CLI of Neutralinojs.
+    - **notcurses** [📁](./notcurses) [🌐](https://github.com/GerHobbelt/notcurses) -- a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors, multimedia, threads, and Unicode to the maximum degree possible.
+Things can be done with Notcurses that simply can't be done with NCURSES.
+It is furthermore fast as shit.
+What it is not: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems.
-    - **photino.native** [📁](./photino.native) [🌐](https://github.com/GerHobbelt/photino.Native) -- Photino is a lightweight open-source framework for building native, cross-platform desktop applications with Web UI technology.
+    - **photino.native** [📁](./photino.native) [🌐](https://github.com/GerHobbelt/photino.Native) -- a lightweight open-source framework for building native, cross-platform desktop applications with Web UI technology.
+Photino enables developers to use fast, natively compiled languages like C#, C++, Java and more.
 Photino uses the OSs built-in WebKit-based browser control for Windows, macOS and Linux.
-Photino is the lightest cross-platform framework compared to Electron.
+Photino is the lightest cross-platform framework.
     - **scintilla** [📁](./scintilla) [🌐](https://github.com/GerHobbelt/scintilla) -- text editor
+    - **tinycolormap** [📁](./tinycolormap) [🌐](https://github.com/GerHobbelt/tinycolormap) -- a header-only, single-file library for colormaps written in C++11.
+    - **tvision** [📁](./tvision) [🌐](https://github.com/GerHobbelt/tvision) -- a modern port of Borland's Turbo Vision 2.0, the classical framework for text-based user interfaces.
+Now cross-platform and with Unicode support. (**retro fun**)
     - **webview** [📁](./webview) [🌐](https://github.com/GerHobbelt/webview) -- cross-platform embedding of the system-default web browser: a tiny cross-platform webview library for C/C++/Golang to build modern cross-platform GUIs.
 The goal of the project is to create a common HTML5 UI abstraction layer for the most widely used platforms.
 It supports two-way JavaScript bindings (to call JavaScript from C/C++/Go and to call C/C++/Go from JavaScript).
     - **win32-dpi** [📁](./win32-dpi) [🌐](https://github.com/GerHobbelt/win32-dpi) -- Win32 DPI-aware window example, showcasing how to write a Win32 DPI-aware GUI application that scales properly on everything starting from Windows XP up to and including latest Windows 11.
     - **wxCharts** [📁](./wxCharts) [🌐](https://github.com/GerHobbelt/wxCharts) -- charts for wxWidgets